eshlomo1/MS-Defender-4-xOPS/SIM/Ransom.md

-# Ransomware Simulator to encrypt or decrypt files at a given path recursivelygiven path
+# Ransomware Simulator Tools

- This script iso be used to test your defenses and backups against ransomware in a controlled environment.
+This script is intended to be used to test your defenses and backups against ransomware in a controlled environment.
 You can encrypt fake data for your simulation, but you also have the option to decrypt the files with the same script if you need to.

 ## Ransomware building blocks